 A DREAM – In the aftermath of the plundering of a Buddhist temple by some Legionnaires, O’Neill treats readers to an oneiric vignette which dabbles in comparative mythology and ecumenicism and depicts missionary efforts as absurdly futile.
 This profound story really, really put me in mind of Dubliners.

-DE PERIER – This tale explores our narrator’s friendship with his title colleague, who is addicted to opium.
+DE PERIER – This tale explores our narrator’s friendship with his title comrade, who is addicted to opium.
 This story is incredibly ahead of its time, dealing with the topic of addiction and the desperate measures an addict can be driven to during wartime in order to obtain their fix.

 In the touching finale, the narrator spares the dead de Perier’s mother the truth about her son’s demise and instead writes her that he perished heroically in battle.
 His use of the term “the enemy” as a metaphor for the man’s opium addiction is a very moving touch.